faisalmemon/ios-crash-dump-analysis-book/examples/kdp_crash_osx/kdp_graphics_crash_explanation.md

 we can ask Hopper to not only dissemble the code in question, but to also produce pseudocode\index{pseudocode}.
 For most developers, keeping an understanding of assembly code fresh in the mind is difficult because assembly code\index{software!assembly code} is rarely hand written nowadays.
 This is why the pseudocode output is most valuable.

-We first find the location of the binary from the `Binary Images` section of the crash report.
+We first find the location of the binary from the `Binary Images` section of the Crash Report.
 ```
 /System/Library/PrivateFrameworks/GPUSupport.framework/
 Versions/A/Libraries/libGPUSupportMercury.dylib